Propaganistas/Laravel-FakeId/README.md

     ],
     ```

+4. Run the following artisan command to auto-initialize the package's settings

+    ```bash
+    $ php artisan fakeid:setup
+    ```

 ### Usage

 First of all, make sure the model is bound to Laravel's Router, e.g. by inserting this on top of the `routes.php` file: